What is the Resilient Communities Project?

 Communities benefit in many ways, including:

-Where can I get information about the projects that are part of the RCP-Brooklyn Park partnership?
+Where can I get information about the projects that are part of the RCP-Ramsey partnership?

 How does RCP help to promote the work students do?